 (c) Load Curtailment.
 The CAISO will not issue Dispatch Instructions to an EIM Entity Scheduling Coordinator or an EIM Sub-Entity Scheduling Coordinator with respect to Load or Demand that has not been bid into the Real-Time Market.

-(d) Dispatch Instructions for EIM Participating Resources.
+(d) Dispatch Instructions for EIM Resources.
 The CAISO will not issue Dispatch Instructions to an EIM Participating Resource Scheduling Coordinator with respect to Supply that has not been bid into the Real-Time Market.

 (e) EIM Transfers.
-The CAISO shall manage EIM Transfers as aggregate Dynamic Schedules with each EIM Entity Balancing Authority Area, which –
+The CAISO will use Transfer System Resources to manage EIM Transfers as aggregate Dynamic Schedules with each EIM Entity Balancing Authority Area, which –

 (1) shall not require individual resource E-Tags;